 If you want to learn more about making a great living as a home staging, I hope you’ll grab your free subscription to Home Staging Business Report!
-Simply fill in your name and email in the box at the top left of this page and you’ll receive an email update whenever I write an article here.
-Generally once or twice a week, tops, you’ll have a summary of the story with the opening paragraph and you can decide if you want to click through and read the rest.
+Simply fill in your name and email in the box at the bottom of this article and you’ll receive an email update whenever I write a new post here, generally once a week at most.
+In the email, you’ll have a summary of the story with the opening paragraph and you can decide if you want to click through and read the rest.
 A great way to stay on top of home staging job postings too!

 Debra Gould, The Staging Diva®

 Debra Gould has been an entrepreneur since 1989 and knows how to make money as a home stager.
 She developed the Staging Diva Training Program to teach others how to earn a living doing something they love.
 There are now more than 10,000 students in over 23 countries learning from her many products and services for home stagers.